zallison/async_webscraper_openwebui/README.md

 - user_agent: The agent to pretend to be.
 - retries: Number of times to attempt the scrape
 - min_summary_size: the minimum size of a page before a summary is allowed.
-Set according to your model and context preferences.
+- concurrency: max parallel fetches for multi-URL scraping.
+- allow_hosts: optional host allowlist (exact hostnames).
+- deny_hosts: optional host blocklist (allowlist entries take precedence).
+- wiki_lang: language code for Wikipedia API (e.g., 'en', 'de').
+- max_body_bytes: truncate large bodies to this many bytes.
 -------

 ## Fine Tuning